Yakima-Teng/utils-daily/docs/README.md

 * 🔥 Detailed online documentation: [utils-daily](http://www.lookmaths.com/)
+* 🔥 3kb after gzipped (use `rollup.js` with the technology called `tree-shaking`)
+* 🔥 All browsers supported
 * 🔥 Use flow to do the type check work
 * 🔥 Use eslint to lint code
-* 🔥 3kb after gzipped (use `rollup.js` with the technology called `tree-shaking`)
-* 🔥 All browsers supported
+* 🔥 Use jasmine to do unit test

 ## Usage